Associate of Arts (AA)

 At their heart, the humanities are about different ways of seeing.
 Taking classes in history, literature, psychology, communications, and criminal justice gives students new ways of looking at the world.
 And learning these different ways of seeing will change you — broadening your horizons and helping you become more effective as a citizen of the Kingdom and of the world.

 The skills and methodologies students learn in their humanities and social-science classes can be parlayed into a variety of jobs; however, many students who earn an undergraduate degree often go on to establish careers outside their undergraduate majors–and we see that as a major selling-point of a humanities degree.
-Classes in our program prepare students for a wide variety of futures, and we hope that value goes well beyond just academic preparation.
+Classes in our associate of arts degree prepare Minnesota students for a wide variety of futures, and we hope that value goes well beyond just academic preparation.
 The humanities and social sciences are where students learn what it means to be human, and how they can use that knowledge to serve God and humanity alike.

 Curriculum in the Associate of Arts degree includes core courses required in four-year bachelor degrees offered at Crown.
 With help from their adviser, students choose from a broad range of electives according to their specific educational interests.